hucker/pathql/README.md

 ### Suffix Filter

-The `Suffix` and `Ext` filters match file extensions by checking if the filename ends with the full extension, including the dot.
+The `Suffix` filter match file extensions by checking if the filename ends with the full extension, including the dot.
 Patterns like 'bmp' or '.bmp' are both accepted, but are normalized internally to '.bmp'.

 - Any leading dot in the extension pattern is added if missing, so 'bmp' and '.bmp' are treated identically.
 - Matching is case-insensitive.